yhorian/cardiff.marketing/src/posts/using-chatgpt-for-content-writing-round-peg-meets-square-hole.md

 Wrong.
 You'll still need to look at the top results for the other two steps.
 You need to be able to judge their quality and how high a bar has been set to beat it.

 Sometimes, you're up against a beast with a ton of authority and high-quality content.
 You can hang your head in shame knowing that any attempt you make to beat them will still only get you 3-4 ranks behind.
 But you do it anyway, because some traffic is better than no traffic.
 At this stage you can weight your efforts according to their return.
-Maybe the best offering is literally empty of content.
-Yes, it happens:
+Maybe the best offering is literally empty of content and you could rank for a high-value term with a picture and a paragraph.
+Seriously, it happens:

 <img src="/static/img/empty-page.png" alt="Google results for a search on 'house subsidence'" height="200px">

+Maybe at this stage, ChatGPT's stab at content would actually be enough.
+Which leads us into:

+## Can ChatGPT produce an article outline?

+Surprisingly, yes.

+Especially if you didn't lean on it up until this point.
+You'll already have a handle on your topic, target, competition and what you'll need to produce.
+At this stage ChatGPT can absolutely step in and give it a bash.
+Let's see how it does:

+### Can you create a blog post outline for an article on how ChatGPT can help you write content?

+> Headline: "ChatGPT: The AI Writing Assistant That Makes Content Creation a Breeze"
+>
+> Subheadings:
+>
+> * "Introducing ChatGPT: The AI Writing Assistant"
+> * "How ChatGPT Can Help You Write Better Content"
+> * "Real-time Collaboration with ChatGPT"
+> * "ChatGPT and Your Content Marketing Strategy"
+> * "Try ChatGPT Today and See the Difference It Can Make"

+That's not bad.
+It's actually pretty good.
+"Makes content creation a breeze" is a great lead in that has **emotional weight**.
+It may not understand emotions but it's managed to learn from its sources that blog titles with emotional weight perform better.
+For that reason, this here is an A+ blog title.
+From ChatGPT.

+At this stage, I'm starting to wonder if I should have used it to help me write this article. 😕